larsn-cndesign/money-check/README.md

 Make sure you have the Angular CLI installed globally.

 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-## Building the project

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ### Prerequisites